Market Insights at a Glance

 Convictions

-- The ECB has cut its deposit rate by 50 bps so far, with policy rates still high relative to historical averages given the weak economic environment.
+- The European Central Bank (ECB) has cut its deposit rate by 100 basis points since last summer, but policy rates are still high relative to historical averages.

 Rationale